ACSAlab/olive/README.md

 Two functions **vertexMap** and **vertexFilter** are defined within the vertex scope.
 They are used to perform vertex-wise computation and mainly exploit the vertex-level parallelism.

-**vertexMap** performs computation based on the vertex state and the former cached accumulator.
+**vertexMap** performs computation based on the vertex state and the formerly cached accumulator.
 It takes a functor *F* as input.
-The functor takes the accumulator as input updates the local vertex state.
+The functor takes the accumulator as input and updates the local vertex state.

     struct F {
         __device__ inline void operator() (VertexValue &localVertex, AccumValue accum) {